 CLICK on the MENU; choose Riding Lessons scroll below the second

-To obtain a copy of the Registration Form use Standard View and scroll below the Blue Text on the Right hand side of the screen to the Download button
+To obtain a copy of the Registration Form use Standard View and choose

 "By managing natural resources in an environmentally sustainable manner we provide for the needs of our family so that we have an opportunity to help others in the larger community."